Myles0135/Hangman-Project/README.md

 # Hangman-Project
-A hangman game coded in C for a college course
+A hangman game coded in C for one of my college courses.